DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: The Evaluation Framework

-\heading{Reference Coverage.} We introduce a metric to measure the \emph{reference coverage} of the retrieved set for each report.
-A key challenge in measuring this value is in defining a set of important references for each generated report, that a good research report should cite.
-To build this set, we take all references from the high-quality, human-written exemplar and label each as either "important" or "not-important", considering a "not-important" reference as one that could be omitted or substituted by a different reference.
-We find that a LLM-based judge is effective in assigning these labels.
-For a given report, we then compute its reference coverage by taking the ratio of the number of important references in the system-generated report to the number of important references in the human-written exemplar, following the below formula, where $E$ is the set of "important" references from the human-written exemplar:
+\heading{Reference Coverage.} We introduce a metric to measure the \emph{reference coverage} of each report's retrieved set.
+A key challenge in measuring this value is in defining a core set of "important" sources that a good report should reference.
+To build this set, we take all references from the high-quality, human-written exemplar and label each as either "important" or "not-important", considering a "not-important" reference as one that could be omitted or substituted by a different source.
+For each generated report, we then report its reference coverage by dividing the number of retrieved important references by total number of important references.
+We follow the below formula, where $E$ is the set of "important" references from the human-written exemplar:

-\heading{Document Importance.} While the above relevance and coverage metrics assess \emph{topical} matches between the retrieved set and the user query, an ideal research synthesis system must also retrieve \emph{notable and important} sources.
+\heading{Document Importance.} While the above retrieval metrics assess topical relevance and coverage of key references, an ideal research synthesis system must also retrieve many \emph{notable and important} sources.
 Exemplar human-written reports typically contain ample references of primary-sources and highly-cited academic publications.
-While the ideal notion of \emph{document importance} depends on the particular task and user, in our task, we adopt the following metric by considering the number of citations that each reference retrieved by the system has.
-We consider the median number of citations per reference over the set of all retrieved sources, $S$, provided by a given baseline.
-We compute document importance as the ratio of this value for the given baseline compared to the median citations per reference over the set of sources, $S^*$ provided by the human-written exemplars, following the formula below:
+We compute the \emph{document importance} of a retrieved set by considering the number of citations of each of its sources.
+Specifically, we consider the median number of citations over sources in $S$, compared to this the median number of citations over sources in the reference set, $S^*$, from the human-written exemplar, and set an upper-bound of 1, given by:

-where $\operatorname{num-cites}(x)$ is the number of citations for source $x$.
-We set an upper-bound of one, although in practice, we find this ratio to remains far below one for all measured generative research synthesis systems.